heinonenniilo/EnvironmentMonitorArduino/readme.md

-# Arduino code for EnvironmentMonitor
+# Environment Monitor - Arduino

 Arduino solution for reading and aggregating measurement data.
 The solution has been developed with Arduino IDE.
 The code has been run on ESP32 devices.